ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/deep-dive/schema.md

 ## Implementing additional constraints

 Schema's capabilities are limited to simple (and atomic) {@link module:engine/model/schema~Schema#checkChild `Schema#checkChild()`} and {@link module:engine/model/schema~Schema#checkAttribute `Schema#checkAttribute()`} checks on purpose.
-One may imagine that the schema should support defining more complex rules such as "element `<x>` must be always followed by `<y>`".
+One may imagine that the schema should support defining more complex rules such as "element `<x>` must be always followed by `<y>`."
 While it is feasible to create an API that would enable feeding the schema with such definitions, it is unfortunately unrealistic to then expect that every editing feature will consider these rules when processing the model.
 It is also unrealistic to expect that it will be done automatically by the schema and the editing engine themselves.

 For instance, let's get back to the "element `<x>` must be always followed by `<y>`" rule and this initial content: